hpaluch/lfs-files/README.md

 - installed base system with ALFS (Automated Linux from scratch)
 - also enabled BLFS builds including GPM package (it will be later used for `mc`)

-TODO:
-- `top` command has insane colors and other default settings
-- probably using ` --disable-modern-top` (from https://gitlab.archlinux.org/archlinux/packaging/packages/procps-ng/-/blob/main/PKGBUILD?ref_type=heads)
-  should help.

 # Building packages Beyond LFS (BLFS)

 It is expected that you will *carefully* copy content of `tree/` to your `/`.